MSUSAzureAccelerators/Overdose-Prevention-Accelerator/DEPLOY.md

     `az bicep build --file main.bicep --outdir .`

     *(The Deploy to Azure button does not yet support .bicep files)*

+     1. After deploying the function app you can add the token, and URL to the file "Overdose-Accelerator-Web\appsettings.json" under the "WebServiceUrl" section.
+Include the URL: `\<Function App Name\>.azurewebsites.net/api/\<Function Name\>?code=` and the token in each property, for use in the Web App.
+      a. then us VS Code to publish to the new front end app.
+     2. As an alternative you can go to the Azure Portal and find the new frontend app and open it to the Overview Page, a from there scroll down in the left hand side menu to the Development Tools section and select App Service Editor and directly edit the appsettings.json file.
+      b. after editing the file you will need to return to the overview section and and restart the web app.

 # Congratulations
 You have completed this solution accelerator and should now have a report to explore the personalized recommendations: